Asia shares off to cautious start, U.S. crude slides

 The rebound in the S&P 500 therefore likely overstated optimism on the economy, Jones argued, noting European benchmark equities indices and U.S. small cap indices were still in bear market territory.

-Bond markets suggested investors expected tough economic times ahead with yields on U.S. 10-year Treasuries <US10YT=RR> steady at 0.65%, from 1.91% at the start of the year.
+Bond markets suggested investors expected tough economic times ahead with yields on U.S. 10-year Treasuries steady at 0.64%, from 1.91% at the start of the year.

 Oil prices remained under pressure as the global lockdown saw fuel demand evaporate, leaving so much extra supply countries were finding it hard to find space to store it.

-Brent crude <LCOc1> futures have already rolled over into June and that contract was off 32 cents at $27.75 a barrel.
+Brent crude does not have the same storage problems and its June contract was off only 25 cents at $27.83 a barrel.

 (Editing by Sam Holmes)